Margaret Preece

+Margaret Preece is an English operatic soprano who has performed internationally in opera as well as musical theatre productions.

+Career

-Margaret Preece is an English operatic soprano.
-She trained at the Royal Scottish Academy of Music and Drama and the National Opera Studio.
-Originally from Solihull, she has worked with English National Opera, Scottish Opera, Opera North and the Carl Rosa Company.
-In 2007 she starred in the high-profile West End revival of The Sound of Music as the Mother Abbess, replacing Lesley Garrett.
+Preece trained at the Royal Conservatoire of Scotland, and has worked with the Scottish Opera and Opera North.
+She had leading roles in the English National Opera's productions of The Cunning Little Vixen, Don Giovanni, and The Love for Three Oranges.
+In 2005 she portrayed the title role in Carl Rosa Company's production of The Merry Widow.
+In 2007 she starred in the West End revival of The Sound of Music as the Mother Abbess, replacing Lesley Garrett.
+In the late 1990s, she starred as Carlotta in The Phantom of the Opera at Her Majesty's Theatre in London for 18 months.
+Preece recorded the operatic singing voice for Carlotta in the 2004 film The Phantom of the Opera, over-dubbing for Minnie Driver.
+Originally from Solihull, she left the Birmingham & Midland Operatic Society in the 1970s to tour Europe.

-In 2008 Margaret Preece released an album called Isn't It Romantic, which features 17 songs by Richard Rodgers with lyrics by both Lorenz Hart and Oscar Hammerstein, including Isn't It Romantic?.
+In 2008 Margaret Preece released an album called Isn't It Romantic, which features songs by Richard Rodgers with lyrics by both Lorenz Hart and Oscar Hammerstein, including Isn't It Romantic?.

 Following the closure of The Sound Of Music, she played Vava in Opera North's production of Paradise Moscow in spring 2009.
 There were performances in Leeds, Newcastle, Salford (the Lowry), Nottingham and Bregenz.
 In the summer, Preece reprised her role as the Mother Abbess in the UK Tour of The Sound of Music, including performances at the Wales Millennium Centre.